Last Updated on June 19, 2022 by Quantified Trading

 The same logic is behind the Medallion Fund.
 To have any meaningful statistical advantage, they need a lot of observations to make a significant prediction.
 This is the main reason for Medallion’s goal of developing mostly short-term strategies and not long-term investment strategies.

 The Medallion Fund makes only a tiny profit per trade.
-They use leverage to boost returns:
+They use leverage to boost returns and this explains much of the fantastic returns of the Medallion Fund.
+If we strip out the leverage, the return most likely would not be that fantastic:

 The Medallion fund has at all times used leverage, probably substantial leverage many times the equity.
+On the internet we have seen numbers indicating their gearing is on average 10, even going up to 20 at times.
+Obviously, this explains a lot of the returns.
 In 2007 the fund was in serious problems, but somehow narrowly escaped.
 The quote below is taken from pages 257-258:

 On Wednesday, things got scary.
 Simons, Brown, Mercer, and about six others hustled into a central conference room….
 One basket of stocks had already plunged so far that Renaissance had to come up with additional collateral to forestall a sale….
 If losses grew, and they couldn’t come up with anough collateral, the banks would sell Medallion’s positions and suffer their own huge losses.